theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 ### Function Module

-The name and description of the selected Function Module or BAPI is displayed in the **Function Module** section.<br>
+The **Function Module** section displays the name and description of the selected function module or BAPI. <br>
 To select a different source file, click **Select** in the upper right corner of the section.

 ### Advanced Settings

 #### Commits Transaction

-If this option is active, the funtion module "BAPI_TRANSACTION_COMMIT" is called after processing the selected Function Module / BAPI.
+If this option is active, the function module "BAPI_TRANSACTION_COMMIT" is called after processing the selected Function Module / BAPI.
 Some SAP Function Modules (e.g., BAPI_PO_CREATE) require this commit function to successfully update data in the database.

 ### Function Module Interface Parameters